digitsensitive/phaser3-typescript/cheatsheets/gameobjects/container.md

 #### getBounds()
-This function returns a `Phaser.Geom.Rectangle` object (amongst other things containing the x and y position and the weight and height) of the container.
+This function returns a `Phaser.Geom.Rectangle` object (amongst other things containing the x and y position and the width and height) of the container.
 It will go through all the children and calculate a min-max rectangle.

 > Using a Graphic object you can stroke for example the rectangle shape